life4/deal/docs/basic/values.md

 # PreContractError: expected x < 10 (where x=12)
 ```

 `@deal.post` and `@deal.ensure` contracts are resolved from bottom to top.
 All other contracts are resolved from top to bottom.
-This is because of how wrapping works: before calling function we go down by contracts list, after calling the function we go back, up by call stack.
+This is because of how wrapping works: before calling function we go down the contracts list, and after calling the function we go back up the call stack.

 ## Generators and async functions

-Contracts mostly support generators (`yield`) ans async functions:
+Contracts mostly support generators (`yield`) and async functions:

 ```{eval-rst}
 +----------+----------------------------------+------------------------------+